nayana487/intro-html-css/README.md

 }
 ```

 Finally to select an element with an id you use `#`.
-I'm going to change the background color of the p element with class "green" in our `styles.css`:
+I'm going to change the background color of the p element with class "green" in our `style.css`:

 ```css
 #green{